-Financial assets at FVTPL are initially recognised and subsequently measured at fair value.
+Financial assets at FVTPL are initially recognised and subsequently measured at fair value and transaction costs are recognised in the consolidated income statement immediately.
 A valuation assessment is performed on a recurring basis with gains or losses arising from changes in fair value recognised through net gains on investments in the consolidated income statement.
 Dividends or interest earned on the financial assets are also included in the net gains on investments.
+Exchange differences are included within finance income/(loss).